tcsenpai/g1/README.md

    cp example.env .env
    ```

-3. Edit the .env file with your API keys / models preferences.
+3. Edit the .env file with your API keys / models preferences (or do it from the app's configuration menu)

 4. Run the main interface

    ```
-   streamlit run main.py
+   streamlit run app/main.py
    ```

 ---